factorhouse/slipway/README.md

 A client obtains an access token from their IdP and configures it to be sent to a Slipway server encoded as a bearer token header in the request, e.g. `Bearer: token-here`.
-When implementing Client Credentials it is required to configure the `jwks-endpoint`, as that endpoint provides the public certificates that are used to validate the provenance of the bearer token.
+When implementing Client Credentials it is required to configure the `slipway.security.oidc.jwks/uri`, as that endpoint provides the public certificates that are used to validate the provenance of the bearer token.

 The example system in this readme demonstrates both flows for your reference.